YottaDB/YDBDoc/ProgGuide/commands.rst

 Auto ZLINK
 ++++++++++++++++++++++

-If a YottaDB/GT.M routine refers to a routine that is not linked in the process memory, YottaDB/GT.M automatically attempts to ZLINK that routine.
+If a YottaDB routine refers to a routine that is not linked in the process memory, YottaDB automatically attempts to ZLINK that routine.
 An auto-ZLINK is functionally equivalent to an explicit ZLINK of a routine without a specified directory or file extension.

-The following YottaDB/GT.M commands and functions can initiate auto-ZLINKing:
+The following YottaDB commands and functions can initiate auto-ZLINKing:

 * DO
 * GOTO